2009 Masters Tournament

-The 2009 Masters Tournament was the 73rd Masters Tournament, held April 9–12 at Augusta National Golf Club in Augusta, Georgia. Ángel Cabrera, age 39, won his second major title in playoff over Chad Campbell and Kenny Perry.
+The 2009 Masters Tournament was the 73rd Masters Tournament, held April 9–12 at Augusta National Golf Club in Augusta, Georgia. Ángel Cabrera, age 39, won his second major title in a playoff over Chad Campbell and Kenny Perry.
 Cabrera became the first (and only) Masters champion from Argentina and South America.

 This was the final Masters appearance for three-time champion Gary Player, and one-time champions Raymond Floyd and Fuzzy Zoeller.

 Course

 Field

 The Masters has the smallest field of the major championships, and officially remains an invitation event, but there is now a qualification process.
 In theory, the club could simply decline to invite a qualified player.
 This is the list of all 96 players who qualified to play in the 2009 Masters Tournament.